 Mofoluke Ayoola is an innovator in the home furnishing industry.
 A strong role model and business woman with a clear track record of growing successful businesses.
 Mofoluke moved to London to complete her Masters in Innovation, Creativity and Leadership to build and design an innovative app to add to her existing business.

-Mofoluke also felt extra pressure because time on her existing visa in the UK was getting closer and a successful endorsement was her golden ticket that decided her future in the UK.
+Mofoluke felt extra pressure because time on her existing visa in the UK was getting closer and a successful endorsement was her golden ticket would mean that she could apply for the Stage 2 visa immediately and her plans in the UK would become more certain.

-Mofoluke contacted me after she received an unsuccessful result to seek my help in reviewing her Stage 1 application and decision.
-Unfortunately, she didn’t meet some of the criteria, the structure of her application and documents presented didn’t allow the Assessor to fully understand her story, her innovation and her future plans in the UK.
+Mofoluke contacted me after she received an unsuccessful result from Tech Nation to seek my help in reviewing her Stage 1 application and decision.
+Unfortunately, Tech Nation (formerly Tech City UK) deemed that she didn’t meet some of the criteria and upon my review, the structure of her application and documents presented didn’t allow Tech Nation’s Assessor to fully understand her story, her innovation and her future plans in the UK.